cgiesche/streamdeck-homeassistant/README.md

 * Vacuum robots (experimental, tested with Roborock S5)

 # Installation
-## Prequisites
+## Prerequisites
 * Installed Stream-Deck application
 * Connected Stream-Deck

 ## Installation
-### Via official Stream Deck store
+### Via the official Stream Deck store
 You can find and install this plugin from the [official Stream Deck Store](https://apps.elgato.com/plugins/de.perdoctus.streamdeck.homeassistant)

 ### Manual installation (not recommended)
-* Download latest plugin release [here][https://github.com/cgiesche/streamdeck-homeassistant/releases]
+* Download the latest plugin release [here][https://github.com/cgiesche/streamdeck-homeassistant/releases]
-* Open downloaded .sdplugin file.
+* Open the downloaded .sdplugin file.
 It will be automatically installed into your Stream-Deck application
   * Note for MacOS users: [manual installation steps][https://www.reddit.com/r/homeassistant/comments/laq2g4/homeassistant_streamdeck_plugin_dynamic_not_just/glu0zep/?utm_source=share&utm_medium=web2x&context=3]

 # Configuration
-There are two sections on the plugin's cofiguration panel:
+There are two sections on the plugin's configuration panel:
  * Home Assistant Settings
    Contains global settings for your Home Assistant installation.
 Once saved, the settings are used for all Stream-Deck buttons.
  * Entity Settings